elastic/elasticsearch-dsl-py/docs/persistence.rst

 in elasticsearch using the ``IndexTemplate`` class which has very similar API to ``Index``.

-Once an index template is saved in elasticsearch it's contents will be automatically applied to new indices (existing indices are completely unaffected by templates) that match the template pattern (any index starting with ``blogs-`` in our example), even if the index is created automatically
+Once an index template is saved in elasticsearch, its contents will be automatically applied to new indices (existing indices are completely unaffected by templates) that match the template pattern (any index starting with ``blogs-`` in our example), even if the index is created automatically